Configure Liveness, Readiness and Startup Probes

 • successThreshold: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for liveness and startup Probes.
 Minimum value is 1.

 • failureThreshold: After a probe fails failureThreshold times in a row, Kubernetes considers that the overall check has failed: the container is not ready/healthy/live.
+Defaults to 3.
+Minimum value is 1.
 For the case of a startup or liveness probe, if at least failureThreshold probes have failed, Kubernetes treats the container as unhealthy and triggers a restart for that specific container.
 The kubelet honors the setting of terminationGracePeriodSeconds for that container.
 For a failed readiness probe, the kubelet continues running the container that failed checks, and also continues to run more probes; because the check failed, the kubelet sets the Ready condition on the Pod to false.

 • terminationGracePeriodSeconds: configure a grace period for the kubelet to wait between triggering a shut down of the failed container, and then forcing the container runtime to stop that container.
 The default is to inherit the Pod-level value for terminationGracePeriodSeconds (30 seconds if not specified), and the minimum value is 1.
 See probe-level terminationGracePeriodSeconds for more detail.